adedomin/cicd-in-dist-env/research/content/5-dsl-sol.md

 5.1.
 Irreversibility
 ---------------------

-As Stated earlier, many deployment tools make large numbeer of untraced changes to the filesystem.
+As Stated earlier, many deployment tools make large number of untracked changes to the file system.
-Such changes as creating directories, inserting configs, binaries, scripts and other such files.
+Such changes as creating directories, inserting configurations, binaries, scripts and other such files.
-Other changes, like new users, added and enabled servicesand other such changes to configurations are also untracked.
+Other changes, like new users, added and enabled services, etc... to configurations are also untracked.

 What is proposed is a simple key-value like database which can contain package name as keys and a value which is a document of changes -(more detail)-.